-It's one thing to get knocked out by Larry Bird's Celtics or the Bad Boy Pistons.
-But to bow out to a Cavs team headline by Brad Daugherty and Mark Price?
+It's one thing to get knocked out by Larry Bird's Boston Celtics or the Bad Boy Detroit Pistons.
+But to bow out to a Cavs team headlined by Brad Daugherty and Mark Price?
 If that shot doesn't drop, a then 26-year old Jordan would have been heaped on far more than he already was at the time.

 Though Leonard does not have an MVP to his name, he's already a Finals MVP and a champion.
 There's no doubt he's taken a step up in the league's hierarchy with his dominant postseason, but in terms of the bigger picture, he's already earned the reputation as a winner and there is zero question that he can be the best player on a championship team.

 If Leonard's shot rimmed out and the Raptors lost Game 7, the conversation around Leonard wouldn't have been whether he has the chops to cut it as an alpha, but rather which team he'd be playing for next.
 Would he stay in Toronto?
 Would he leave for elsewhere?
 That would have been the discourse far more than his merits and capabilities as a basketball player.